deerextech/todos-socket-node/todos/README.md

 I have never worked with socket or web caching.. so I am *hoping* my first attempts turn out okay.

-I'm going to write it in plain JS because well I just am pressed for time and it doesn't require any set up.
+Primarily written it in plain JS because well I just am pressed for time and it doesn't require any set up.

+Left console logs in server file so that updates and deletes are visible in terminal

+-- My localstorage strategy seems convoluted.
+It's added an extra step to each function.
+I'm wondering if there is a better strategy that I have yet to find.